-Want to learn exactly what the changes in Direct Access mean for your practice?
+Want to learn exactly what the changes in Direct Access laws mean for your practice?

 Keep reading to learn how these laws are changing the landscape of PT marketing in Texas and tips for making the switch to direct access marketing.

 Prior to September 1, 2019, physical therapists were only permitted to evaluate potential patients but, PTs could not treat or advise them without a referral from a doctor.